sascristian/HeyberryAI/mycroft/Subconscious/README.md

 # mycroft---freewill---service

-- context and events influence neurotransmitters
 - makes an action based on context and neurotransmitters
+- listens to a bunch of signals to affect neurotransmitters (TODO get all info from context manager)

 Requires

         objectives skill

-Recomends
+Recommends

         vision service
         sentiment analisys skill